hertzmann/hertzmann.github.io/_posts/2020-10-26-time-and-speed.md

 # Things I Learned from Painting, Part 4: Time and Speed

-We sometimes have a prejudice toward more polished, more technically-difficult, more labor-intensive artworks as being better.
+We sometimes think that technically-impressive, labor-intensive artworks are better.
 But working fast doesn't just make you more efficient: with practice, it can bring life to your work.
 Some of my favorite pictures were the fastest.

 *This is the fourth part of a series of blog posts about my recent experience in digital painting and drawing.
 [Click here for the first part.](/2020/10/05/art-is-a-process.html)*